keesschotanus/turtle/README.md

 I created the project in the year 2000, to gain some experience with JavaCC technology.

 Currently the project supports JavaCC 7.0.10 and Java version 17.

+The end result is an executable jar file, that you can run using: java -jar turtle.jar